trevorsharp/twitchpod/README.md

       - "TWITCH_API_SECRET=XXXXX"
 ```

 Create a file named `docker-compose.yml` with the contents above.
-Add in yout Twitch API client id and secret.
+Add in your Twitch API client id and secret.